mhanberg/temple/README.md

 ## Goals

-Temple has a few things on which it won't compromise.
+Currently Temple has the following things on which it won't compromise.

-- On
+- Will only work with valid Elixir syntax.

 ## Usage